ravenusmc/trail/readme.md

 # Getting started
 ### Installing

-  As of now, nothing extra is needed to use this program other than Python 3.4 or simply Python 3.X.
+  Other than Python 3.4 or simply Python 3.X you will also need pandas installed on your computer.